SilasZhao/Silas-s_project/CS_257/webapp/readme.txt

             Number of hospitalized people
             Number of currently hospitalized people
             Number of increased hospitalized people
         -get the table that shows the latest information about covid and vaccination.

-You can view some screenshots for this program at

 Please don't forgot to change the config.py when loading our data.
 Thank you for reading this:) have a great day